dizhizhou/algorithms/README.md

 algorithms
 ==========

-Code training for algorithms and data structures
+This is the code training repository for algorithms and data structures